-Prince George’s cancels vaccine appointments for nonresidents as doses in D.C. region fall short of demand
+Coronavirus vaccine appointments canceled in D.C. region as health officials confront scarce supply

 Council president Tom Hucker (D-District 5) said state officials caused confusion and panic among Montgomery residents by announcing that the state will expand eligibility to priority group 1C this week.
 “We just don’t have the doses to do that,” he said of the county.

-Montgomery held a town hall on vaccine distribution last week, and despite multiple requests, the state health department did not send a representative, Hucker said.
-The county has sought to get state officials to appear before the county to discuss oversight and regulation of skilled nursing facilities, said council vice president Gabe Albornoz (D-At Large).

-As vaccine supply lags demand, local governments in Maryland in charge of distributing it have enacted stricter rules than the state about who can receive it.
-Frederick County announced Monday it would not broaden access to the vaccine yet, saying it was still focused on inoculating health care workers and people 75 and older.
+Frederick County also announced Monday it would not yet broaden access to the vaccine, saying it is still focused on inoculating health care workers and people 75 and older.

-The decisions at the local level leave scores of people eligible to receive the vaccine unable to make appointments, including some people in priority groups 1B and all of 1C — a population that covers teachers, child-care workers and people age 65 to 74.
+The decisions at the local level leave scores of people otherwise eligible to receive the vaccine unable to make appointments, including some people in priority groups 1B and all of 1C — a population that covers teachers, child-care workers and people age 65 to 74.

+Top Maryland officials acknowledged Monday that people such as teachers will have to “compete” with seniors for limited vaccine appointments.

+“It’s going to be very competitive,” acting health secretary Dennis Schrader told a panel of state senators.

 Maryland has received 667,275 doses, but, as of Monday, roughly 2.1 million are eligible to get a shot.
 Statewide, 330,709 first doses have been administered, and 42,228 people are fully vaccinated.